-Description: In 1869, gypsy moth larvae (Lymantria dispar) that were being evaluated for silk production were blown from a window sill in Medford, Massachusetts.
+Description: In the mid 1800s, gypsy moth larvae (Lymantria dispar) that were being evaluated for silk production were blown from a window sill in Medford, Massachusetts.
 The first outbreak of gypsy moth occurred in 1889.
 By 1987, the gypsy moth had established itself throughout the Northeast and is now found throughout much of the Eastern United States.
 It is one of the most damaging pests of hardwood forests and urban landscapes, defoliating a million or more forested acres annually.
 Gypsy moths are spread over large areas primarily by shipment of infested nursery stock or any object on which eggs may be deposited.

 Only the caterpillar stage of the gypsy moth feeds.
 When fully grown, they will be approximately 2 inches long, very hairy and have five pairs of blue dots followed by six pairs of red dots along its back.
 Adults are gray (male) or white (female) colored hairy moths with a 1-1/2 – 2 inch wingspan.
 Although both sexes are winged, the female moth does not fly.